 I’d like to offer those of you who are interested in understanding dreams an opportunity to walk through one of my recent dreams with me.
 We will do this in two parts.
 In this post, I’ll tell you the dream — which is the raw data, the facts.

-Dreams can have several layers of meaning or application, and I believe this one is personal to me, but also has a universal application.
+Dreams can have several layers of meaning or application.
+I believe this one is personal to me, but also has a universal application.
 See if you can find that general meaning.

 I was in a basement room at the International House of Prayer in Kansas City.
+(Upfront hint: This is NOT literally about the International House of Prayer.
+It is symbolic.)
 I was holding a small, rectangular, silver-colored metal box.
 In it was a treasure.
 An evil-looking man attacked me, trying to take my treasure.
 I scuffled with him once, getting beat up in the process, and my attacker overcame me.
 But although I was not able to prevail against the man, I was still able to hang onto my treasure.

 A little later on, the evil man attacked me again, in an effort to steal my treasure.
 We both had handguns.
 I don’t remember any actual shooting going on, but we did a lot of physical grappling in the course of the struggle.
 This time, I completely overcame him.
 I managed to lock him in the basement room, and then I escaped.